- Download our Moving to Boston Guide (PDF)

-Boston’s warm and friendly atmosphere will make new arrivals feel right at home.
-People of all persuasions find that Boston houses attractions to suit their tastes.
+Boston's warm and friendly atmosphere will make new arrivals feel right at home.
+People of all persuasions find that the lifestyle in Boston houses attractions to suit their tastes.
 From shopping, exciting nightlife and world-class sporting facilities to a fabulous variety of restaurants, newcomers in Boston won't be at a loss for things to do.

 Shopping in Boston

 Eating out in Boston

 Boston residents are spoilt for choice.
-They can pick and choose between diversity of flavours from a range of restaurants.
+They can pick and choose between a diversity of flavours from a range of restaurants.
 With a large Irish community, it's not difficult to find fantastic Irish fare in the city's many Irish pubs.
 There are also many Italian restaurants to explore, along with countless Asian and other ethnic restaurants.
-Local cuisine consists of seafood from the New England coast such as clam chowder and lobster.
-Burger and take-out joints are common and the city has a thriving food-truck scene.
+Local cuisine consists of seafood from the New England coast, such as clam chowder and lobster.
+Burger and take-out joints are common, and the city has a thriving food truck scene.

 Entertainment and nightlife in Boston

-While most Bostonians prefer more relaxed evenings, the city's large population of students enjoy nights out on the town and bar hopping is popular.
+While most Bostonians prefer more relaxed evenings, the city's large student population enjoys nights out on the town, and bar hopping is popular.
 Lansdowne Street has traditionally been a well-loved nightlife spot, with many bars and clubs to enjoy.

-Boston’s arts scene is well worth exploring.
-The Theatre District is home to an array of theatres with regular performances to rival New York’s Broadway.
-As there are many restaurants in the area, expats can enjoy a full night out of theatre and dining.
-Cambridge and Watertown, just outside of Boston, also boast many theatrical productions, while the Boston Common hosts open-air productions in the summer months.
+Boston's arts scene is also well worth exploring.
+The Theatre District is home to an array of theatres with regular performances to rival New York's Broadway.
+As there are many restaurants in the area, new arrivals can enjoy a full night out of theatre and dining.
+Cambridge and Watertown, just outside Boston, also boast many theatrical productions, while the Boston Common hosts open-air productions during the summer months.

 Outdoor and sporting activities in Boston